Camp that Improves Attitude and Motivation

 On the other hand, Campers that learn to accept responsibility know that the sky’s the limit on how far they can go in life.
 A positive attitude means you also chose to surround yourself with other positive people, and that you focus on positive outcomes and not everything bad that could potentially happen.

 Our positive peer culture at the camp helps even the most resistant campers get on board with the therapeutic process.
-For campers that struggle, we also have licensed therapist which will conduct individual therapy sessions to get into the underlying issues behind the technology overuse issue.

 Don’t Forget Your A, B, C’s